3bdalla/Tidy_Abdalla/README.md

 1. The code begins with assigning variables that would then be used in a custom function that processes the following to a given set of parameters:

  i.
-Change the activity codes given in Y files to activity labels using a simple lookup table ii.
-Bind the X data file with the activity labels and subject codes iii.
+Change the activity codes given in Y files to activity labels using a simple lookup table

+ ii.
+Bind the X data file with the activity labels and subject codes

+ iii.
 Takes the information in the features file and processes the following:

   * Adds two more names in the features list called "activity" and "subjects".
 These will be the variable headers for the activity labels and subject codes, respectively.
   * Converts all the names given in the features file, into syntactically valid names, using make.names()
   * Takes this new features list and assigns it as the new column headers for the dataframe made in point No.2.

- ii.
+ iv.
 The resulting dataframe now has activity, subjects, and variables included.
 It then processes the following:
   * The final two columns in the data set are the activity and subjects.
 These two columns are assigned to a different variable.
   * A separate data frame is created that includes only the variables that contain the word "mean".
   * Another separate data frame is created that includes only the variable that contain the word "std".